-The xcms package reads full-scan LC/MS data and associated Tandem-MS and MS^n spectra from mzData files only.
+The xcms package reads full-scan LC/MS data and associated Tandem-MS and MSn spectra from mzData and mzXML files (CDF does not support MSn).

-For the purposes of demonstration, we will use a some sample files included in this package.
+For the purposes of demonstration, we will use a some sample files included in the msdata package.
 The (truncated) raw data files are contained in the data directory.
-To access the mzData files, we first locate the data directory in the xcms package.
+To access the mzData files, we first locate the data directory in the msdata package.